uvsmtid/protoprimer/readme.md

 ## The stand-alone copy: proto code

-Installing the `protoprimer` via a `pip`-like command on repo clone introduces the "chicken & egg" problem because you need the `protoprimer` to transition from the arbitrary `python` outside of `venv` to run that `pip`-like command.
+Installing the `protoprimer` as a package would introduce the "chicken & egg" problem because that package requires `venv` (which is the very thing the `protoprimer` is supposed to create).

-Instead, the (proto code) script is stand-alone (copied from this repo), but it auto-updates itself from the `protoprimer` package when `venv` is ready.
+Instead, the (proto code) script is stand-alone (a copy from this repo), but it auto-updates itself from the `protoprimer` package when `venv` is ready:
+*   install = 1 x copy
+*   bootstrap = N x update

 ```mermaid
 ---